Table of Contents

-If you’ve ever struggled with saving money, I get it.
+If you’ve struggled on your savings journey, I get it.
 Good intentions are easy, but follow-through isn’t.
 Before you know it, another year has passed and you’re not any closer to your savings goals.

-That’s why it’s important to have a plan.
+That’s why it’s important to have a savings plan, and the right mindset (I go over this, too, so keep reading!).
 You’re less likely to wander off if you have a path to follow.

 Just think of what you could do with an extra $5,000.
 Build up your retirement savings, pay off some credit cards, finally go on that cruise (using cash!).

 Don’t let another year go by without getting closer to the financial freedom you want in your life.
-Follow this plan to save $5,000 in a year and start crushing your money goals!
+Follow this 52-week money challenge to save $5,000 in a year and start crushing your money goals!